Privacy Notice

 • Third parties or publicly available sources – we may receive personal information of individuals from third parties (for example disclosure by the police or CPS in connection with a prosecution) in connection with the provision of services by us to our clients.
 We may also receive information from agents who act on our behalf.

 • Our website – we use cookies to help us to provide users with a good experience when browsing the website and allow us to improve the site.
-Details of the cookies we use, the information we gather and how cookies can be blocked can be found in our Cookie Policy on our website.
+Details of the cookies we use, the information we gather and how cookies can be blocked can be found in our Cookie Policy.

 How we use personal information